chrisfield/react-form-composer/stories/introduction/scopes/index.md

 # Scopes

 The `Scope` component takes a prop called `name`.
 The name provided will automatically be used to prefix any child `Field` names.
-The example below uses a `Scope`to group address fields:
+The example below uses Scopes to group address fields:

 <!-- STORY -->